Majors + Minors

 Dual Degree Options

-For more information on the Dual Degree programs, visit the Penn Engineering website.
+For more information on dual degree programs, visit Penn Engineering Undergraduate Affairs.

 A minor in Mechanical Engineering and Applied Mechanics (MEAM) requires the completion of at least six (6) approved course units with a grade of C or better.
 Courses taken on a pass/fail basis do not count toward the MEAM minor.
 The approved courses include all courses with the prefix MEAM except MEAM 445 and 446 (Senior Design).
 At most two (2) course units may be at the 100 level (i.e., MEAM 1XX).
 Note: PHYS 150 does not count towards the MEAM minor.